March 10, 2020 | Authored by: Kevin Cancilla

 - How long will it take a new customer at a promotional rate to become profitable for your business?
 How many months do they need to stay enrolled once the promotional period ends before they start producing revenue for you?

-Careful analysis of your pricing plans, customer preferences, market trends and the competition’s pricing strategies will help you find the perfect discount rate.
+Careful analysis of your pricing plans, customer preferences, market trends, and the competition’s pricing strategies will help you find the perfect discount rate.

 Remove technological, institutional barriers

-There are a number of different ways to manage promotional campaigns, but they all require a great deal of technological and institutional flexibility to launch on short notice.
+There are several different ways to manage promotional campaigns, but they all require a great deal of technological and institutional flexibility to launch on short notice.
 Rigid payment platforms may not allow for the level of customization subscription businesses need to craft the most effective sales promotions.
 Campaign stakeholders may also find it difficult – if not impossible – to make changes to promotional strategies on the fly, preventing businesses from fine-tuning their offers according to customer response.

 Marketing stakeholders will, in all likelihood, require the assistance of the IT department to make any changes to promotional offers and implement them with their billing platform.
 That will only add extra lead time to any updates, making it difficult to dynamically shift a promotional strategy as user feedback rolls in.
-Organizations will also need to rely on close interdepartmental coordination to make those changes, which is far from guaranteed when dealing with marketing, sales and IT teams.
+Organizations will also need to rely on close interdepartmental coordination to make those changes, which is far from guaranteed when dealing with marketing, sales, and IT teams.

-More sophisticated subscription billing solutions have user-friendly interfaces, tools and features that give business users the flexibility to refine promotional offers as needed.
+More sophisticated subscription billing solutions have user-friendly interfaces, tools, and features that give business users the flexibility to refine promotional offers as needed.
 More successful campaigns mean more subscribers and more revenue.

 Do your due diligence with promotional offers

-With so much hinging on discounts, free trials and other promotional offers, subscription businesses should take every opportunity to continually improve their sales and marketing strategies.
+With so much hinging on discounts, free trials, and other promotional offers, subscription businesses should take every opportunity to continually improve their sales and marketing strategies.
 Working with an established and experienced subscription billing partner can help brands stay ahead of the competition and win over new customers.